 So when we decided to hit up Virginia Beach a few weeks ago, you can imagine my elation.
 Even more so, because we were staying at a KOA Holiday Resort for the first time ever.

 Now, we don’t normally stay at private campgrounds, preferring the cheaper alternatives that the state campgrounds offer, or the ultimate privacy and freedom of boondocking.
-This time, however, we were meeting up with Dan’s sister, and her family doesn’t share our love of camping.
-Kampgrounds of America (KOA) offers everything from deluxe cabins to rustic cabins, so we settled on KOA in VA Beach for our Fall Fun in Virginia Beach
+This time, however, we were meeting up with my husband’s sister, and her family doesn’t share our love of camping.
+Kampgrounds of America (KOA) offers everything from deluxe cabins to rustic cabins, so we settled on KOA in VA Beach for our fall fun in Virginia Beach

 It was really quite epic.
 So epic, in fact, that I was slightly worried that some of the kids, particularly the younger ones, would opt to stay at the campground instead of heading to the beach, which was neither an option nor an issue.